-To be assured of consideration in the final selection process, the candidate's application, along with the application fee and the $60 non-refundable institutional supplementary fee, must be received by the OUAC no later than January 15, 2016.
-The application will remain open, however, applicants applying after January 15, 2016 will be considered as their files become complete, if room remains in the program.
+To be assured of consideration in the final selection process, the candidate's application, along with the application fee and the non-refundable institutional supplementary fee, must be received by the OUAC by the deadline specified.

 Official transcripts from Ontario universities may be ordered by completing the OUAC Transcript Request Form.
 Transcripts ordered directly from postsecondary institutions must be sent to the Office of the Registrar at Nipissing.
-Transcripts from all universities, must be received no later than January 15, 2016.
-The application will remain open, however, applicants applying after January 15, 2016 will be considered as their files become complete, if room remains in the program.
+Transcripts from all universities, must be received immediately.
+Please ensure that these are ordered as soon as you apply.